jasmit35/TROLoad/docs/TROLoad User's Guide.md

 Modify the dates to inclusde the previous six months.
 Generate the report.

-Click the icon and chose to exprt to excel workbook.
+Click the icon and chose to export to excel workbook.

 Save the spreadsheet to the shared space on Synology.